asdfzxcvbn/pyzule/README.md

 not many right now, but will probably add some in the future if i need them.

 - inject deb, dylib, framework, bundle, and appex files and automatically fix dependencies when possible
+- automatically fix dependencies on CydiaSubstrate, librocketbootstrap, and libmryipc
 - copy any unknown file/folder types to app root
 - use a custom compression level
 - change app name, version, and bundle id